 When asparagus in season?

 The prime harvesting season for asparagus is April, but asparagus season is from late February to June.
-However, it is available all year in most grocery stores.
+However, it is available all year in most grocery stores, even though spring season is the true asparagus season.

 Can asparagus go bad?